shog-ai/shoggoth/lib/camel/README.txt

 CAMEL - SIMPLE TESTING FRAMEWORK
 ===============================================================================

-Camel is a testing framework written in the C programming language, developed by Shoggoth Systems for use in the Shoggoth project (https://shoggoth.network).
+Camel is a testing framework written in the C programming language, developed by ShogAI for use in the Shoggoth project (https://shoggoth.network).

 It can be used for writing unit tests, integration tests, functional tests, and fuzz tests.
 Camel is the framework used for testing Shoggoth, Sonic, and other Shoggoth projects.